Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Conclusions

 \subsection{Acknowledgements}

-} We would like to thank Dr.~James Meigs, the project leader of UM1DK078616 and R01HL151855, for his support and helpful discussions.
+} We thank Dr.~James Meigs, the project leader of UM1DK078616 and R01HL151855, for his support and helpful discussions.
 We would also like to thank Dr.~James Hanley for his support and discussions while extending the case-base methodology.